FAQ

 We talked to women all over Dallas to understand what were their questions and concerns around birth control and more.

-Many young women who are not sexually active choose to use birth control for a variety of reasons — some not even related to pregnancy prevention.
-Reasons may be related to reducing heavy menstrual bleeding, cramping or acne.
-If you’re considering sexual activity or have been sexually active in the past, being on birth control is a smart decision.
+Many young women who are not sexually active choose to use birth control for a variety of reasons - some not even related to pregnancy prevention.
+Reasons may be related to heavy menstrual bleeding, cramping or acne.
+If you're considering sexual activity or have been sexually active in the past, being on birth control is the smart decision.

 Its been proven that birth control can help prevent or lessen: acne, bone thinning, cysts in your breasts and ovaries, serious infections in your ovaries, fallopian tubes, and uterus, iron deficiency (anemia), and PMS (premenstrual syndrome).